CacheOutDev/Mass-Downloader-Tutorial/README.md

 To use the program, follow the instructions below

-1. Copy the links from the spreadsheet
+1. Copy the links you'd like to evaluate
-2. Paste the links into the "scripts/input.txt" file
+2. Paste the links into the "input.txt" file
-3. In "scripts/input.txt", use "CTRL" + "S" to save the changes
+3. In "input.txt", use "CTRL" + "S" to save the changes
-4. Navigate to the "scripts/script.py" file
+4. Navigate to the "script.py" file
-5. To run the script file, either type "python scripts/script.py" in the terminal, or navigate to the top right corner and click the play button
+5. To run the script file, either type "python script.py" in the terminal, or navigate to the top right corner and click the play button